Richard Noble OBE is a World Speed Record Breaker and Motivational Business Speaker

 Working entirely alone and self-taught, he assembled Thrust 1 in the garage of his home in Surrey.

 Unfortunately, Thrust 1 came to a sticky end in 1977 when a wheel bearing failed as Richard was roaring up the runway of RAF Fairford at 200mph.
 The car flipped over three times and was a right-off, but Richard himself was unhurt.

-He took the British record in 1980 at RAF Greenham Common.
+During 1980, Noble took the British record at RAF Greenham Common.

 Richard then travelled to Bonneville Salt Flats in an attempt to capture the world record.
 But there was a series of setbacks.
 Back in Britain, Richard crashed Thrust 2, once again at 200mph, during a test run.
 It was not until 1983 that the car was ready again and a site was located that was not prone to flooding.
 On the vast expanse of the Black Rock desert, Richard took the world record reaching 633mph.